npm/rfcs/accepted/0042-isolated-mode.md

 - The package store is a folder stored in the root/project level `node_modules` folder.
 - The package store is named `.npm`.
 - The package store contains folders, one for each dependency installed.
 These dependencies can be direct workspace dependencies or transitive dependencies.
-- These folders have a name containing the name of the package, its version and a hash of its content plus the hash of its dependencies.
+- These folders have a name containing the name of the package, its version and a hash of its content plus the hash of its resolved peer-dependencies.
 - These folders contain a `node_modules` folder.
 - These `node_modules` folders contain multiple folders, one for each dependency of that package and one for the package itself.
 - All these folders are named based on their respective package names.